Samsung Galaxy Note 4: Multi-window

-The new multitasking interface merges the Galaxy Note 3's “S-Pen window” feature and the split-screen feature known from the Galaxy Note 2, Galaxy S4, Galaxy Note 3 and Galaxy S5, into one feature.
+The new multitasking interface merges the Galaxy Note 3's “S Pen window” feature and the split-screen feature known from the Galaxy Note 2, Galaxy S4, Galaxy Note 3 and Galaxy S5, into one feature.
 Applications (including the camera application) can be transitioned from floating pop-up view to flexible split-screen view and vice versa, and can be put from normal into pop-up view by dragging diagonally from an upper corner.

 Gallery software

-The Galaxy Note 4 uses a gallery software very similar to the one of the Galaxy S5, with support for functionality such as "Shot & More" and "Selective Focus".
+The Galaxy Note 4 uses a gallery software very similar to that of the Galaxy S5, with support for functionality such as "Shot & More" and "Selective Focus".
 Additional camera modes can be downloaded from a store provided by Samsung.

 The gallery software is compatible with the Air View feature that allows previewing photos from albums when hovering the stylus above it.

 User reports suggest that the Exif (meta data) viewer has been removed from Galaxy Note 4.

 Camera

-The main (rear-facing) camera is a 16 Megapixel (5312×2988) autofocus camera with 16:9 aspect ratio image sensor (Sony Exmor RS IMX240), featuring Smart OIS (Optical Image Stabilization + software image stabilization), being the first mobile phone of the Samsung Galaxy Note series and the first original variant Samsung flagship phone to feature an optically stabilized rear camera.
+The main (rear-facing) camera is a 16-megapixel (5312×2988) autofocus camera with 16:9 aspect ratio image sensor (Sony Exmor RS IMX240), featuring Smart OIS (optical image stabilization + software image stabilization), being the first mobile phone of the Samsung Galaxy Note series and the first original variant Samsung flagship phone to feature an optically stabilized rear camera.

 It allows optically stabilized 4K (2160p) video recording at 30 fps, 1080p video recording with 30 fps and 60 fps (Smooth Motion) options and also 120 fps slow-motion video recording in 720p resolution.
 An option for 1440p video has been added in the camera software.
-Like the Galaxy S5, its rear camera supports high dynamic range (HDR) video recording with up to 1080p at 30fps.
+Like the Galaxy S5, its rear camera supports high dynamic range (HDR) video recording with up to 1080p at 30 fps.

 While the camera software and user interface is largely inherited from the Galaxy S5, some changes have been made.
-Digital zoom is allowed up to eight times, twice as much as on the S5, Note 3 and earlier.
+Digital zoom is allowed up to 8x, twice as much as on the S5 and Note 3.
 The option to separately preserve the standard dynamic range version from high dynamic range (HDR) photographs and the Wi-Fi Direct remote viewfinder have been removed.

-The secondary (front-facing) camera is a 3.7 MP camera with an f1.9 aperture that can record 2560×1440 QHD videos and capture wide-angle pictures.
+The secondary (front-facing) camera is a 3.7 MP camera with a f1.9 aperture that can record 2560×1440 QHD videos and capture wide-angle pictures.

 The Galaxy Note 4's front camera is the first front camera in any mobile phone that is able to record videos at 1440p (WQHD) resolution.

 After the LG G3, the Galaxy Note 4 is the second mobile phone to be able to record optically stabilized 2160p (4K) video.